Kietpawpan/pythonApp/README.md

 __Steps:__

 1. Import the tkinter module for creating a desktop app.
-2. Import datetime modele for getting the present time
+2. Import datetime module for getting the present time
 3. Set the time format as yyyymmddhhmm
 4. Get the value yymmddhhmm as the user ID suffix
 5. Create a new function called "Show Output", which gets integer number transformed from the text number input